 Painting on Country featured works by five senior artists from Tjungu Palya art centre in the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands of South Australia.
 The artists have reinvigorated their ancestors’ practice of painting directly onto the land.

 Their work, captured in a series of large-format photographs, is both timeless and transient, bridging the ancient and the contemporary.

-Previously on show at the National Museum of Australia, 14 March until 10 November 2019
+Painting on Country was previously on show at the National Museum of Australia from 14 March until 10 November 2019.

 Since Tjungu Palya opened in 2006 its artists have earned international acclaim for their spectacular desert paintings.